 Prepare Your Vehicle

-Before setting out on any journey, ensure your vehicle is in top shape.
-This includes checking your tires, brakes, headlights, and other key systems.
+Before setting out, ensure your vehicle is in top shape.
+I never go on a trip before checking the tires, brakes, headlights, and other key systems.
 Make sure your vehicle is equipped with the appropriate gear for the weather conditions you might encounter.

 For winter driving, this means having snow chains or tires, as well as an ice scraper and de-icer.
 In summer, it could mean having plenty of water on hand to prevent overheating.